 Even after more than 5,000 hours of teaching yoga, she is constantly expanding her base of knowledge and enjoys sharing what she learns to make every class a new opportunity to grow.

-Since 2009, Suzanne has earned more than 1,600 hours of yoga teacher training, most recently completing 800 hour certification as a Yoga Therapist.
+Since 2009, Suzanne has earned more than 1,600 hours of yoga teacher training, most recently completing 800 hour certification as a Certified Yoga Therapist.
 Since 2010, she has served as an assistant teacher for yoga classes for people with Parkinson’s Disease and has been teaching her own classes to people with Parkinson’s Disease classes since 2013.

 As Suzanne’s teaching practice has expanded to include more private clients in mid-life, she added specialized trainings that promote healthy aging, injury recovery, support musculoskeletal conditions, and strengthen pelvic health.